Winter Weather Information

 The City of Waukee works diligently to keep residents safe and informed during winter weather storms.
-Please review these polices as well as a current map of Emergency Snow Routes that was established to provide residents with main travel routes throughout winter weather storms.
+Please review these polices as well as a current map of Emergency Snow Routes (PDF) that was established to provide residents with main travel routes throughout winter weather storms.

 Property owners must remove any accumulated snow and ice from the sidewalk within 24 hours after it has stopped snowing (Waukee Municipal Code §218).
 Also, snow cannot be moved or deposited onto neighboring properties or in public streets.
 Property owners found to be in violation of this ordinance shall be subject to assessments or fines.